azu/request-filtering-agent/README.md

 ```

 `request-filtering-agent` support loopback domain like [xip.io](http://xip.io) and [nip.io](https://nip.io/).
-This library detect the IP address that is dns lookup-ed.
+This library detects the IP address that is dns lookup-ed.

 ```
 $ dig 127.0.0.1.xip.io